cameronDz/rasp-pi-alarm/README.md

 * BUTTON_PORT=3

 ### Deployment ###
-To deploy and run the application, navigate to the 'finalproject/dist' directory in the GrovePi terminal, and execute the finalproject.jar file using the command
+To deploy and run the application, navigate to the root directory in the Raspberry Pi terminal, and execute the application .jar file using the command

 ```
-java -jar finalproject.jar
+java -jar dist/finalproject.jar
 ```

 Once the jar is executed, the system will automatically arm.
 Using the button component will deactivate the alarm and prompt the user with several options.